When you run a family business, you must start thinking very early in the company's life cycle about how to pass it on when you retire.

 You may need to explore options for segregating parts of your business so you can sell some parts, and structure a buyout or purchase life insurance to compensate offspring who aren't part of the business and won't get proceeds of a sale, he said.

 Often these plans require legal assistance.
 “A lot of people avoid calling an attorney even if they have one because of the expense," said DeLauro.
 “We work with families to streamline the questions they need to discuss with an attorney."

 A business valuation is an essential part of transition planning regardless of the actual plan, said DeLauro.

 An outside consultant can analyze the work being accomplished by employees and family members in the business and make recommendations for restructuring and possibly additional education to maximize each person's potential.

-A fundamental element of a successful multi-generational family business is finding a way to align non-family members in the business as well as family members inside and outside of the business around a fundamental purpose, said Castoro.
+A fundamental element of a successful multi-generational family business is aligning on the big picture, or finding a way to unite non-family members, family managers and family members outside of the business around a fundamental single purpose.